OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 ### Salting

 A salt is a unique, randomly generated string that is added to each password as part of the hashing process.
-As the salt is unique for every user, an attacker has to crack hashes one at a time using the respective salt, rather than being able to calculate a hash once and compare it against every stored hash.
+As the salt is unique for every user, an attacker has to crack hashes one at a time using the respective salt rather than calculating a hash once and comparing it against every stored hash.
 This makes cracking large numbers of hashes significantly harder, as the time required grows in direct proportion to the number of hashes.

-Salting also provides protection against an attacker pre-computing hashes using rainbow tables or database-based lookups.
-Finally, salting means that it is not possible to determine whether two users have the same password without cracking the hashes, as the different salts will result in different hashes even if the passwords are the same.
+Salting also protects against an attacker pre-computing hashes using rainbow tables or database-based lookups.
+Finally, salting means that it is impossible to determine whether two users have the same password without cracking the hashes, as the different salts will result in different hashes even if the passwords are the same.

 [Modern hashing algorithms](#password-hashing-algorithms) such as Argon2id, bcrypt and PBKDF2 automatically salt the passwords, so no additional steps are required when using them.